GeopJr/cakepop/README.md

 ## Warning

-Windi takes a while to compile this theme, so please wait until your page loads (in dev mode).
+Windi might take a while to compile this theme, so please wait until your page loads (in dev mode).

 #